The String Trio of New York

-Entering its fifth decade in 2018, S3NY has an extremely rich history of live performance, including appearances at many of the country’s foremost concert series, including Great Performers at Lincoln Center, the Kennedy Center, Houston’s Da Camera Society, Stanford Lively Arts, Spivey Hall in Atlanta, San Francisco’s Herbst Theatre, the Wexner Center., the University Musical Society in Ann Arbor, Wolf Trap, and many others; as well as scores of performances internationally at notable venues and festivals in (list of countries) Additionally, the ensemble has been featured in various media outlets, including National Public Radio’s Weekend Edition and on Public Radio International’s Concerts from the Library of Congress.
+Entering its fifth decade in 2018, S3NY has an extremely rich history of live performance, including appearances at many of the country’s foremost concert series, including Great Performers at Lincoln Center, the Kennedy Center, Houston’s Da Camera Society, Stanford Lively Arts, Spivey Hall in Atlanta, San Francisco’s Herbst Theatre, the Wexner Center., the University Musical Society in Ann Arbor, Wolf Trap, and many others; as well as scores of performances internationally at notable venues and festivals in Germany, Italy, France, Austria, Holland and more.
+Additionally, the ensemble has been featured in various media outlets, including National Public Radio’s Weekend Edition and on Public Radio International’s Concerts from the Library of Congress.

 The S3NY brings together three of the most virtuosic, creative and unique individuals in jazz and contemporary music: